laurenchen0631/English-Learning/category/common_phrase.md

 	- If this doesn't work we're back to square one.
 - behind the wheel 駕駛
 	- After many hours behind the wheel, I was ready to stop.
+- breathe life into sth 帶來起色/注入活力 == to bring new ideas and energy to something
+	- We need some new people to breathe life into this project.
 - bring sb in line 帶..回到正軌 == to force someone or something to be similar or of the same standard as someone or something else
 	- If you change a word, the others will usually bring you in line.
 	- Teachers say the raises would bring their salaries into line with other public workers.